R-A9/Bookhub/README.md

 **UPDATE:**

 The Azure instance used to host Bookhub's frontend **__has been taken down__** due to lack of funds needed for proper hosting.
-It will be brought back up when the project is nearing the backend development phase.
+It will be brought back up when the project has completed the backend development phase.

 For the meantime, it will be hosted locally using a Raspberry Pi 1 B+.